Colm O'Neill (Ballyclough Gaelic footballer): Senior

 In 2010 O'Neill was used as an impact sub rather than as a member of the starting fifteen.
 A defeat by Kerry in a replay of the provincial semi-final resulted in Cork being exiled to the All-Ireland qualifiers.
 After negotiating their way through a difficult series of games, Cork defeated Dublin to qualify for their third All-Ireland final in four years.
 Down provided the opposition on that occasion in the first meeting between these two teams since 1994.
 Cork got off to a lightning start, however, they eased off and trailed by three points at the interval.
 O'Neill didn't start, however, when he came on as a substitute he immediately caused problems in the full-forward line.
 Paul Kerrigan got his sole point of the match to put 'the Rebels' ahead for the first time in fifty minutes after surrendering the lead in the fifth minute.
 Cork stretched the lead to three points, however, Down fought back.
 At the full-time whistle Cork were the champions by 0–16 to 0–15 and O'Neill picked up an All-Ireland winners' medal.

 In 2011, O'Neill injured his cruciate ligament while playing for Cork against Galway.
-It was his second such injury having also done it in while playing for his club Ballyclough in 2008.
+It was his second such injury, having also done it while playing for his club Ballyclough in 2008.

 O'Neill did in his cruciate ligament for a third time while playing for Cork in the 2013 National Football League.